jamesmcm/vopono/README.md

   provided in plaintext.
 * ProtonVPN DNS servers do not reliably connect, so Google's DNS is used for now (you can override this with the `--dns` argument.
+* There is no easy way to delete MozillaVPN devices (Wireguard keypairs) - unlike Mullvad this _cannot_ be done on the webpage.
+I recommend using [MozWire](https://github.com/NilsIrl/MozWire) to manage this.

 ## License